mnshimiyimana/alu-shell/permissions/README.md

-Script that creates an empty file hello.
+Script that adds execute prermission to the owner of a file.